 2. No teaming up with other teams without prior approval.

-3. If you do collaborate, inform the race directors which scavenges were completed together.
+3. If you collaborate, inform the race directors which scavenges were completed together.

-4. Casual help (pointing someone in the right direction, answering a simple question) is allowed.
+4. Casual help (e.g., pointing directions or answering simple questions) is allowed.

 1. Unless otherwise instructed, use public transportation for travel.